rc-collins/coupleofidgits/src/site/episodes/60-no-rest-for-the-wicked.md

 tags: ['episode','season3']
 ---

-Sam, Dean, Bobby, Lilith, Ruby the whole gang gets together to celebrate the season finally.
+Sam, Dean, Bobby, Lilith, Ruby the whole gang gets together to celebrate the season finale.
 But only Lilith got to eat cake... the rest basically enjoyed each other's company like a real family, by arguing with each other endlessly.

 Download: [http://cast.rocks/hosting/27557/Supernatural-60-No-Rest-For-the-Wicked.mp3](http://cast.rocks/hosting/27557/Supernatural-60-No-Rest-For-the-Wicked.mp3)